zephyrproject-rtos/zephyr/boards/arm/frdm_k64f/doc/index.rst

 Follow the instructions in :ref:`opensda-jlink-onboard-debug-probe` to program the `OpenSDA J-Link Generic Firmware for V3.2 Bootloader`_.
-Note that Segger does provide an OpenSDA J-Link Board-Specific Firmware for this board, however it is not compatible with the newer DAPLink bootloader.
+Note that Segger does provide an OpenSDA J-Link Board-Specific Firmware for this board, however it is not compatible with the DAPLink bootloader.

-Add the argument ``-DOPENSDA_FW=jlink`` when you invoke ``cmake`` or ``west build`` to override the default runner to from pyOCD to J-Link:
+Add the argument ``-DOPENSDA_FW=jlink`` when you invoke ``cmake`` or ``west build`` to override the default runner from pyOCD to J-Link:

 .. zephyr-app-commands::
    :zephyr-app: samples/hello_world